ATLFlight/ATLFlightDocs/GettingStarted.md

 ```
 export HEXAGON_ARM_SYSROOT=${HEXAGON_INSTALL_HOME}/Qualcomm/ubuntu_14.04_armv7_sysroot
 ```
+If you need additional development packages you can edit trusty_sysroot.sh and add them to the EXTRA_PACKAGES line.

 ## All Done.
 What Next?

 You have installed all the prerequisites to build code for the Hexagon DSP.
 Try the [HelloWorld](HelloWorld.md)